You are currently using an outdated browser.

 The SPx library supports multiple scan conversion methodologies, including:

-• Scan convert inside a client application using a C++ class library
+• Scan-convert inside a client application using a C++ or .NET class library

-• Scan convert in a server and deliver client-managed bitmaps to client display
+• Scan-convert in a server and deliver images to Web-based client (eg. see SPx Radar Web Server

 The SPx scan-converter is state-of-the-art COTS software providing a high-performance, cost-effective radar scan conversion capability for Windows and X11 graphical environments.